-What is Buyer Persona
+What is a Buyer Persona?

 How to Create your Buyer Persona(s)

 Follow the steps below to come up with your own perfect Buyer Persona - we’ll create a buyer persona for a fictional business to help you with coming up with your own.

-Our example is a small Accountancy firm, while they handle businesses of varying sizes, for this campaign they want to specifically target start ups and SMEs, from the tech industry in particular.
+Our example is a small Accountancy firm.
+While they handle businesses of varying sizes, for this campaign they want to specifically target startups and SMEs, from the tech industry in particular.
 Imagine yourself as that Accountancy firm as we talk through creating a Buyer Persona for their target customers.

 Our Buyer Persona, the target customer of our Accountancy firm, is Director Dan.
 He's the director of a small tech company.